 Stanley Black & Decker, the largest tool company in the world, has a co-development agreement with Veloxint.
-Veloxint stainless could be used to produce lighter tools that are just as strong as previous models, and more corrosion resistant, while using far less metal.
-Veloxint Hard Metal, which is under development, could be used for cutting/drilling applications, which will allow for significantly higher cutting speeds.
+Veloxint alloys could be used to produce tools that are lighter, stronger and more corrosion resistant compared to previous models.

-Desktop Metals, the fastest growing 3D printing company in the world, is our partner in advanced manufacturing.
+Desktop Metal, the fastest growing 3D printing company in the world, is our partner in advanced manufacturing.
 We will be using their machines to print parts with Veloxint powder.

 Race Car Manufacturers

 Leading race car manufacturers are working with Veloxint to make lighter, stronger metal parts that will allow faster speeds and fewer pit stops.

 Auto original equipment manufacturers (OEMs) and leading suppliers are working with us to design and develop Veloxint parts where strength, weight reduction, and the ability to withstand high temperatures are required.
 These new design concepts have the potential to deliver significant weight reductions to increase the efficiency of next generation vehicles.